contentauth/c2pa-python/docs/usage.md

             timestamp_url="http://timestamp.digicert.com"
         )

-        # Create signer using the defined SignerInfo
+        # Create a Signer using the SignerInfo defined previously
         signer = Signer.from_info(signer_info)

-        # Create builder with manifest and add ingredients
+        # Create a Builder with manifest and add ingredients
         with Builder(manifest_json) as builder:
-            # Add any ingredients if needed
+            # Add any ingredients as needed
             with open("path/to/ingredient.jpg", "rb") as ingredient_file:
                 ingredient_json = json.dumps({"title": "Ingredient Image"})
+                # Here the ingredient is added using streams
                 builder.add_ingredient(ingredient_json, "image/jpeg", ingredient_file)

             # Sign using streams